Skip advert

 Our opinion on the Audi A6 e-tron

-Audi took its time getting an all-electric executive car together, but the wait seems to have been worth it for our 2025 Large company car of the Year.
+Audi took its sweet time finalising an all-electric executive car, but it has been worth the wait.
 This sleek, comfortable, refined, and tech-filled model hits all the right notes – tight rear seats notwithstanding.
-Of more importance, though, is that it achieves some very impressive range and efficiency numbers.
-The fact that it is also available in a more practical estate (or Avant in Audi-speak) is good news for those seeking extra space, but in a more aerodynamic package than an SUV.
+Of more importance are its impressive electric range and the fact that it is also available in a more practical estate (or Avant in Audi-speak).
+The latter is good news for those seeking extra space but in a more aerodynamic package than an SUV.

 About the Audi A6 e-tron